thibaut-neoledge/azure-docs.fr-fr/articles/iot-hub/iot-hub-rm-rest.md

 [AZURE.INCLUDE [iot-hub-get-access-token](../../includes/iot-hub-get-access-token.md)]

-## Utiliser l’API REST pour créer un IoT Hub
+## <a name="use-the-rest-api-to-create-an-iot-hub"></a>Use the REST API to create an IoT hub

-Utilisez l’[API REST IoT Hub][lnk-rest-api] pour créer un IoT Hub dans votre groupe de ressources.
-Vous pouvez également utiliser l’API REST pour apporter des modifications à un IoT Hub existant.
+Use the [IoT Hub REST API][lnk-rest-api] to create an IoT hub in your resource group.
+You can also use the REST API to make changes to an existing IoT hub.

-1. Ajoutez la méthode suivante au fichier Program.cs :
+1. Add the following method to Program.cs:

     ```
     static void CreateIoTHub(string token)